Some remarks on the dS conjecture, fluxes and K-theory in IIB toroidal compactifications: Discrete K-theory charge and non-BPS branes

-It is important to point out that the discrete part is formally taken by removing the fixed points on which the orientifolds are placed\footnote{Strictkly speaking we are considering the space ($T^6-\{ 0\})/\Z_2$ which consists on removing the fixed points under the action of $Z_2$}.
-Since we are considering a factorizable six-dimensional torus, there are also discrete cycles of higher dimensionality, formed by the product of integer cycles (which descend directly from the covering space) and/or the discrete ones (half-integer modulo 1).
-Therefore, higher dimensional homology groups have torsion components as well.
-Now, take for instance a type IIB D5-brane and wrap it on a discrete two-cycle in $T^6/\Z_2$.
-This brane is T-dual to the non-BPS $\widehat{D7}$- branes in type I compactified on $T^6$.
-Notice that discrete $\widehat{D5}$-branes constructed as above define non-trivial cohomology classes as opposed to $\widehat{D7}$-branes in Type I. This is due to the fact that T-duality acts not within cohomology but in derived categories \cite{Hori:1999me, Sharpe:1999qz}.\\
+It is important to note that the discrete part is obtained by removing the fixed points where the orientifolds are placed\footnote{Strictly speaking, we are considering the space ($T^6-\{0\})/\mathbb{Z}_2$, which results from removing the fixed points under the action of $\mathbb{Z}_2$, because the fixed points do not belong to the torsional part of the(co)homology groups.}.
+Since we are dealing with a factorizable six-dimensional torus, there are also discrete cycles of higher dimensionality, formed by the product of integer cycles (which originate directly from the covering space) and/or the discrete ones (half-integer modulo 1).
+Therefore, higher-dimensional homology groups also have torsion components.
+For instance, consider a type IIB D5-brane wrapped on a discrete two-cycle in $T^6/\mathbb{Z}_2$.
+This brane is T-dual to the non-BPS $\widehat{D7}$-branes in type IIA considered in \cite{Blumenhagen:2019kqm}.
+Note that discrete D5-branes constructed in this manner define non-trivial cohomology classes, in contrast to D7-branes in Type I. \\